 Code of Conduct and Equity and Conduct Committee: It is the policy of the Astronomical Society of Australia (ASA) that all participants in its activities are able to enjoy an environment that is free from discrimination and harassment, and that its members conduct themselves appropriately during all professional activities.
 As part of our ongoing commitment to this policy, during 2018/2019 the ASA Council revised the ASA Code of Conduct and Statement of Ethics documents.
-In particular, the revised Code of Conduct and Statement of Ethics makes it clear that ASA guidelines apply to all participants at ASA endorsed meetings or activities, and to ASA members at all astronomical meetings or activities.
+In particular, the revised Code of Conduct and Statement of Ethics makes it clear that ASA guidelines apply to all participants at ASA-endorsed meetings or activities, and to ASA members at all astronomical meetings or activities.

 During 2019 the ASA Council also instituted a new process by which potential breaches of the Code of Conduct or Statement of Ethics can be reported.
 This process is outlined in the new document Handling of Potential Breaches of the ASA Statement of Ethics and Code of Conduct.
-Council has also convened a new Ethics and Code of Conduct.
+Council has also convened a new Ethics and Conduct Committee (ECC).
 The ECC is charged with oversight of the ASA Code of Conduct and Statement of Ethics as well as handling of potential breaches.
 During 2020, this committee discussed one case.
 After this initial case, the documents have been revised to provide a more streamlined process, and also expanded to cover conflicts between members, and between the Society and members.

 In 2020, an Internal Disputes Committee was also instituted as an extension to the ECC, to handle disputes between members where these were outside of the codes, or disputes between one or more members and the Society itself.
-This was a requirement of a recent change to the Associations legislation in the ACT, where the ASA is registered.
+This was also a requirement of recent changes to ACT legislation.
 Clause 13 of the ASA Constitution will have to be changed through a vote of members to comply with the new legislation and that this will be progressed soon.